 Look for these varieties of long-handled pumpkins:

-Gourds are from the same family as pumpkins and their shape makes them a fun carving medium.
+Gourds are from the same family as pumpkins, and their shape makes them a fun carving medium.
 They often have necks that make them easy to hold when carving.

-Their smaller size makes them a bit difficult to work with so they are suitable for more experienced pumpkin carvers.
+Their smaller size makes them a bit difficult to work with, so they are suitable for more experienced pumpkin carvers.

 Avoid those with warts and go for the smooth-skinned type.
 Some to choose from are:

-- Bottle Gourds – These gourds have a hard, smooth shell.
+- Bottle Gourds: These gourds have a hard, smooth shell.
 This hard outer shell lends itself to excellent carving.
 Bottle gourds can also be turned into drinking vessels.
 Only edible when immature.
 Before carving a bottle gourd, you must dry it.
 This can take up to 6 months.

-Can Cinderella Pumpkins be carved?
+Can Cinderella pumpkins be carved?

 The unique shape of Cinderella pumpkins makes them ideal for decorating.
-A common question I get asked is “Can you carve a Cinderella pumpkin?”
+A common question I get asked is, “Can you carve a Cinderella pumpkin?”

-Cinderella pumpkins can be eaten and carved!
+Yes, Cinderella pumpkins can be eaten and carved!
 Their design makes carving more difficult, however, since there is not as much flesh to carve.

 Tips for picking the perfect pumpkin for carving